 A DPN is sent to the last known ASIC company address, so the onus is on directors to keep their registered ASIC details and company records up to date.
 Once a DPN is issued, the director has 21 days (from the date the notice was posted, not received) to do one of the following:

 Under the DPN, each and every director owes the same amount as the company’s total liability for tax.
 For example, if a company’s unpaid debt is $15,000, each director’s DPN will be issued for the amount of $15,000.

-With a lockdown DPN (also referred to as the ‘three-month lockdown’ provision), if a company fails to lodge its PAYG and/or SCG returns to the ATO within 3 months of their lodgment due date, the directors become automatically liable.
+With a lockdown DPN (also referred to as the ‘three-month lockdown’ provision), if a company fails to lodge its activity statements in respect of PAYGW, GST, WET, LCT within 3 months of their due dates, or SGC returns to the ATO within 28 days of the end of the relevant quarter, the directors become automatically liable.
 They can’t appoint a voluntary administrator or liquidator to avoid personal liability for payment.

 Under s 260-5 TAA, the ATO has the power to issue a garnishee notice to a third party (e.g., a bank) who owes the company/director money, demanding the party pay straight to the ATO.
 Any money garnisheed by the ATO cannot be recovered in a liquidation as an unfair preference.

 A garnishee notice can ask for a percentage of wages or may seek payment of a lump sum amount.
 For individuals, that may mean the ATO issues a garnishee notice to your client’s employer or contractor.
 For businesses, the notice may be issued to your client’s financial institution or trade debtor.